 Hamsters are cute little critters!
 They are popular pets with children and adults alike and tend to be very popular with those who are looking for low-maintenance, exciting animals to keep at home.
 Often very easy to please, to keep healthy and to entertain, there are various breeds of hamster which continue to find their way to homes all over the world.

-Here are a few interesting facts about hamsters which might just surprise you.
+Here are a few fun facts about hamsters which might just surprise you.
 Have a read through before you adopt one of your own!